drdofx/ds-and-ml/README.md

 # ds-and-ml
-ipynb files for pandas intro and exercise
+ipynb files for ds and ml intro and exercise